United Nations Special Session on HIV/AIDS

 The Declaration of Commitment will be developed through open-ended informal consultations to be convened in early 2001 by the President of the General Assembly, Mr. Harri Holkeri of Finland.
 A report by the United Nations Secretary-General will set the stage for the consultations by making recommendations for how to secure a global political commitment for greater efforts at the national, regional and international levels.

-26 February to 2 March -- First round of open-ended informal consultations for the special session (New York) 21 to 25 May -- Second round of open-ended informal consultations (New York) 25 to 27 June -- Special session of the General Assembly on HIV/AIDS (New York)
+Timeline for 200126 February to 2 March -- First round of open-ended informal consultations for the special session (New York) 21 to 25 May -- Second round of open-ended informal consultations (New York) 25 to 27 June -- Special session of the General Assembly on HIV/AIDS (New York)

 Participation by NGOs and Private Sector